 Phase I: The Core Curriculum

 The core curriculum defines the intellectual foundation of the program.
 While the program retains considerable flexibility in defining a research agenda within the broad umbrella of urban and environmental planning and policy, it provides a common foundation for all students to build upon.
 The following are the core curriculum requirements.
 Students enter the program with a Masters degree, in fields ranging from planning and public affairs to natural and social sciences.
 Depending on the academic preparation of the student prior to matriculation, the core requirements can be met within one to two years.
 Previous coursework could be used as a basis to waive specific course requirements.
-A course waiver can be obtained, if both the primary advisor of the student and the Program Director approve it.
+A course waiver can be obtained, if both the primary advisor of the student and the Steering Committee approve it.

 During Phase I of full-time course work in the program, all URBDP Ph.D. students must complete the required seminar sequence in Advanced Research Design (URBDP 591; 4 credits; Fall of first year), Planning Theory (URBDP 592; 4 credits; Winter of first year), and Interdisciplinary Urban Research (URBDP 593; 5 credits; fall of second year).
 The purpose of this requirement is to provide a common foundation for students to develop and refine their interdisciplinary research agenda under the broad umbrella of urban and environmental planning and policy.